FAQ: Questions Asked Frequently: Approximating the -width

 \section{Approximating the $\faq$-width}

-Recently, it has been shown that computing the fractional hypertree width ($\fhtw$) is $\np$-hard~\cite{DBLP:journals/corr/FischlGP16}.
+Given a hypergraph $\calH$ and a rational number $w\geq 1$ as input, it is $\np$-hard to decide whether $\fhtw(\calH)\leq w$~\cite{Marx:2010:AFH:1721837.1721845}.
+Recently, it has been shown that even for a fixed $w$, and even for $w=2$, the problem is still $\np$-hard~\cite{DBLP:journals/corr/FischlGP16}.
 By extension, the problem of computing a tree decomposition with the (optimal) fractional hypertree width is also $\np$-hard (since having that tree decomposition enables computing $\fhtw$ in polynomial time).
 As was shown in Proposition~\ref{prop:faqw=fhtw}, our $\faq$-width ($\faqw$) is an exact generalization of the fractional hypertree width: it coincides with $\fhtw$ for $\sumprod$ queries and for queries where all variables are free.
 By extension, computing $\faqw$ and finding a tree decomposition with the optimal $\faqw$ are both $\np$-hard.

-Marx~\cite{Marx:2010:AFH:1721837.1721845} had suggested a polynomial-time approximation algorithm that, for any constant $w$, given a hypergraph whose $\fhtw$ is at most $w$, outputs a tree decomposition whose $\fhtw$ is $O(w^3)$.
+Marx~\cite{Marx:2010:AFH:1721837.1721845} had suggested an approximation algorithm that, given a hypergraph $\calH$, outputs a tree decomposition of $\calH$ whose fractional hypertree width is $O(\fhtw^3(\calH))$ in time $O(|\calH|^{O(\fhtw^3(\calH))})$.
+Hence Marx's algorithm runs in polynomial time in $|\calH|$ when $\fhtw(\calH)$ is a constant.
 In this section, we aim to design a polynomial-time approximation algorithm for the $\faq$-width.
 Our algorithm is going to use any approximation algorithm for $\fhtw$ (such as Marx's) as a blackbox, and our approximation guarantee is going to be in terms of the approximation guarantee of the blackbox algorithm.
 Our approximation algorithm is also going to rely on the expression tree constructed in Section~\ref{sec:evo}.